Pyrgo Park: Owners and residents after Henry VIII

-Architectural description
+Later residents included Albert Fytche and the widowed Alice Towneley, Baroness O'Hagan.

+Architecture

 The first available description dates from 1594 when the former royal residence was described as "a fair house", shown on a map dated about 25 years later as a large gabled-building.
 In 1670 taxes were paid on 30 hearths.
 The site, on which terracing of the gardens was still visible after World War I, was northwest of the surviving farm buildings and was partly excavated in 1972.

 The Pirgo estate included a domestic chapel housing Grey family tombs, and memorials to several members of the Cheke (Cheek) family.
-All the Cheke remains were removed to Havering-atte-Bower Parish Church circa 1768.
+All the Cheke remains were removed to Havering-atte-Bower parish church circa 1768.